anshuman64/postcard-mobile/README.md

 1. Change Bundle Identifier to com.insiya.apple
 2. Change signing team to Anshuman Dewangan (contact@insiya.io)
 3. Turn on Push Notifications in Capabilities
+4. Set Build Configuration to Release in Product > Scheme > Edit Scheme
-4. Increment Version and Build in XCode
+5. Increment Version and Build in XCode